bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

 three blocks that were enforcing Taproot rules [didn't include any Taproot transaction][no-taproot-transactions-blocks], which indicates that the miners weren't actually running the new Bitcoin Core 22.0 nodes.
 The fourth block, mined by `Foundry
 USA` [included my transaction][my-taproot-transaction] and [a few others][few-other-transactions].

-In the end our transaction was the third Taproot script-spend in the block, but the first to use the new [`OP_CHECKSIGADD`] opcode, as the two preceeding it were respectively [a single-sig][taproot-single-sig] and [a 2-of-2 multisig][taproot-bitgo-multisig] script, made with with two `OP_CHECKSIG(VERIFY)`s.
+In the end our transaction was the third Taproot script-spend in the block, but the first to use the new [`OP_CHECKSIGADD`] opcode, as the two preceding it were respectively [a single-sig][taproot-single-sig] and [a 2-of-2 multisig][taproot-bitgo-multisig] script, made with with two `OP_CHECKSIG(VERIFY)`s.

 Now, with the context out of the way, we can begin talking about the code!